 BENT is a vibrant and vivacious youth event held every other month at the SF Citadel.
 This event has a loyal following among young San Franciscans and attracts many unique attendees who find the energy and lusty appeal of BENT sets it apart from other dungeon events.
 BENT is the SF Citadel’s longest running and largest dungeon event, routinely drawing well over 300 of the city’s sexiest perverts to play and socialize.

-Each BENT event is punctuated by a funny, tongue-in-cheek, and/or sexy skit, performance, or review in connection to the event’s theme.
+BENT events feature funny, tongue-in-cheek, and/or sexy performances in connection to the event’s theme.

 For the purpose of this event, “youth” is 18, 19, 20’s and 30’s.
 More information about our age limit policy and consent culture at BENT can be found here.